osmandapp/web/main/docs/technical/contributions/translating-osmand.md

 We really appreciate your help translating OsmAnd!
 Providing display text translations is not very complicated, the preferred way to provide string translations is described here: [OsmAnd @ Hosted Weblate](https://hosted.weblate.org/projects/osmand/).

-* If a language you would like to help translating into is not yet listetd there, please open an issue [here](https://github.com/osmandapp/Osmand/issues) (requires a github account).
+* If a language you would like to help translating into is not yet listed there, please open an issue [here](https://github.com/osmandapp/Osmand/issues) (requires a github account).
 * Existing language files could also be modified by editing the respective _strings.xml file_ directly in our code via github mechanisms, but this is not the preferred way.
 * Just for reference: master strings are kept in the [American English strings.xml file](https://github.com/osmandapp/Osmand/blob/master/OsmAnd/res/values/strings.xml).
 The string data for the map data extractor is in the `swing_messages_{language}.properties` files in the [DataExtractionOsm](https://github.com/osmandapp/Osmand/tree/master/DataExtractionOSM/src/net/osmand/swing) **(NOTE Hardy: link is broken!)** project.